 If your reason for lateness is not accepted by the DLC your application will not proceed further.
 Please note that application fees are non-refundable.

-View the Alcohol licensing fees [PDF 97KB].
+View the Alcohol licensing fees [PDF, 1.5 MB].
 The fees for processing your application are non-refundable, and must be paid when you apply for your licence.
 Please note that application fees are non-refundable.

 As a Host, regardless of whether your event requires a special licence or not, you still have a responsibility to ensure that you're providing a safe drinking environment at your event.
 This means creating a responsible drinking environment and looking our for your guests, by ensuring the planning for management of how you're going to run your event includes: